 Each chicken will have a different response to the newcomer.
-Some breeds are easy going, and some won’t tolerate the intrusion.
-Some large chickens won’t put up with bantams in a flock.
-And everyone has issues with pouffy-headed chickens like Polish.
-That said, I have a mixed flock of small and standard birds, Polish Crested, plain brown and speckled that get along fine.
-(I also have a separate flock of bullies that won’t accept any newcomers – check the HenBlog archives under “bullies” and you’ll find posts about that saga.)
+Some are easy going but others won’t tolerate an intruder.
+Some large chickens chase off bantams.
+And everyone has issues with pouffy-headed Polish.
+That said, I have had a mixed flock of small and standard birds, Polish Crested, plainly feathered and fancy speckled that have all lived fairly peacefully together.
+However, it takes some doing.

-Once the hens have met and can free-range together, you can move the new hen into the coop.
+Once the hens have met and free-ranged together without a skirmish, you can move the new hen into the coop.
 Do this at night.
-When they are asleep, put the new hen on the roost with the others.
-When everyone wakes up, they just might say, “do we remember you?
-If you’re here in the morning, you must have been here all along.”
-I’ve introduced several hens this way with no problems.
-But not always.
-That’s why it’s good to have a large coop, because the picked-on hen can get away from the aggressors.
+When they are sleeping, set her onto the roost with the others.
+When everyone wakes up, they just might say, “You must have been here all along.”